diegofm09/diegofm09/README.md

 ## 🚀 My Roadmap
 1. 🐍 **Master Python:** Building the foundations of programming and automation.
 (In progress)
-2. 💻 **Expand my stack:** Learn more languages and libraries to grow my knowledge.
+2. 💻 **Expand my stack:** Learn more languages and libraries to grow my knowledge
 3. 🛡️ **Specialize:** Start learning about cybersecurity and getting certified in it to specialize in **Cloud and AI**.

 ## 🛠️ Tools